 You will not be eligible for a work licence if you have been charged with driving or being in charge of a vehicle while under the influence of drugs or alcohol, as these are more serious charges.
 A blood alcohol content of 0.15 percent or more is considered to be “under the influence.”

-To apply for a work licence you must also meet all the criteria below:
+To apply for a work licence you must also be able to tick all the boxes below:

-Even if you meet all the criteria above, you must also:
+Even if you have ticked all the boxes above, you must also:

 If you don’t need your driver licence once you get to your job, but you need it to travel to and from work (eg if there is no public transport available and no one is available to drive you to and from work), you may be eligible for a work licence.

 It doesn’t matter how much you need a licence, or how good your reasons are, if you don’t need it to keep your job/s and your income, the court cannot give you any type of licence.